Ealloons/packet_capture/README.md

 This program uses the pcap library and mysql library.
 ## db
 The php files in the db folder can be uploaded to the user's web server so that the captured packets can be viewed on other platforms. <br>
+This program uses PDO to connect to mysql.
 ## how to use
 Only part the user needs to change is the account information in the database.